Skip to Content

 With Massey’s Postgraduate Diploma in Education, you’ll be distinguished by your ability to critically apply theory and research, and to understand the complex dimensions of current educational issues, practices and/or policies in particular contexts.
 You’ll reflect on research and demonstrate skill in analysis, synthesis and critical evaluation of teaching and learning.

-Massey uses an inquiry-based and interprofessional learning model which results in best practice learning and teaching experiences and student learning outcomes.
+Massey uses an enquiry-based and interprofessional learning model which results in best practice learning and teaching experiences and student learning outcomes.
 We employ a range of distance and blended learning delivery options that provide flexible learning options for all students regardless of their location.
 You’ll be taught by highly qualified, well-regarded teachers who are supportive and provide a high level of pastoral care.

 Massey’s Postgraduate Diploma in Education offers the largest number of endorsements of any postgraduate degree of its kind in New Zealand.
 Alternatively you can follow an unendorsed pathway where you can choose from any of the courses in the endorsement areas or the elective schedule.